Lana Turner: 1921–1936: Early life and education

 Julia Jean Turner (Note: Some sources claim Turner's birth name to be Julia Jean Mildred Frances Turner.
 However, Turner notes in her autobiography that her birth certificate lists Julia Jean Turner as her official birth name.
 She writes that she later adopted the middle names Mildred and Frances (saints' names as well as the given and middle names of her mother) after converting to Catholicism.) was born on February 8, 1921, (Note: Some sources (including the San Francisco Chronicle and Los Angeles Timess Hollywood Walk of Fame series) erroneously report her birth year as 1920.
 However, in her memoir, Turner cited her birth certificate as reading 1921, and her daughter again confirmed this as her birth year in 2008.) at Providence Hospital in Wallace, Idaho.
 She was the only child of Mildred Frances Cowan, who hailed from Lamar, Arkansas, and John Virgil Turner, a miner from Montgomery, Alabama.
-Her mother had English, Irish, and Scottish ancestry, while her father was of Dutch descent.
+Her mother had Irish, English and Scottish ancestry, while her father was of Irish and Dutch descent.
 She was born four days before her mother's 17th birthday.
 Her parents had first met while her mother was 14 and her father was 24; Mildred was the daughter of a mine inspector and was visiting Picher, Oklahoma, a trip that was taken so her father could inspect the mines there.
 Mildred's father objected to the courtship, but she and John eloped and moved west before settling in Idaho.

 The family lived in Burke, Idaho, at the time of Turner's birth, and relocated to nearby Wallace in 1925, (Note: Per the official city of Wallace website, the Turner home in Wallace was located at 217 Bank Street, immediately west of downtown Wallace.
 The home is located within the Wallace Historic District, which is on the National Register of Historic Places (OMB no. 1024-0018).) where her father opened a dry cleaning service and worked in the local silver mines.
 As a child, Turner was known to family and friends as Judy.
 She expressed interest in performance at a young age, performing short dance routines at her father's Elks chapter in Wallace.
 When she was three, she performed an impromptu dance routine at a charity fashion show in which her mother was modeling.